Making Good Movie Trailers (Or Getting People to Watch Your Film)

 How To Make A Good Movie Trailer

 A lot of people would have you believe that making good movie trailers is an art form only achievable by experts who do it all the time.
-This could not be further from the truth.
-All it takes is to know and love the movie you are making; that, along with some patience and time given to making it should give you a good product to promote your new film.
+This couldn't be further from the truth.
+All it takes is to know and love the movie you are making, and some patience to make it as good as you need to, so others will want to watch it.
+The finished trailer should give you a totally unique product you can use to promote your new film.

 A good theatrical trailer really is one of the best ways to get people to give your film the time of day it deserves.
 These condensed versions of your full length movie have been used since the early 1900's and should be the main anchor point when advertising your flick.
 The best movie trailers instantly pique people's interest and make them want to check out the full version.
 Never just "mail" it in.